Kalyvara/NXTheme-tutorials/layouts/uns_applets/uns_applets.md

 In this tutorial, I'll only be focusing on how to patch unsupported `.szs`, e.g. `PhotoViewer.szs` (Album applet).
 In other words, making themes for those menus.

-**szs themes contain copyrighted stuff and are intended for personal use.
+**szs themes contain copyrighted assets and are intended for personal use.
 For sharing purposes, use nxthemes.**

 ## Table of contents